tada/pljava-wiki/Performance-tuning.md

 SELECT schema_to_xml('pg_catalog', true, false, '') AS x;
 ```

-In PostgreSQL 11beta3, the resulting document has the following size:
+In PostgreSQL 11beta3, the resulting document has the following size (after
+PL/Java and the example code have been loaded):

 ```sql
 SELECT octet_length(xml_send(x)) AS uncompressed, pg_column_size(x) AS toasted